juliadavydenko/my-app/README.md

 ## Building your project

-Feel free to use any workflow that you feel comfortable with.
 Below is a suggested process, but do not feel like you need to follow these steps:

 1. Initialize your project as a public repository on [GitHub](https://github.com/).
 Creating a repo will make it easier to share your code with the community if you need help.
 If you're not sure how to do this, [have a read-through of this Try Git resource](https://try.github.io/).
 2. Configure your repository to publish your code to a web address.
 This will also be useful if you need some help during a challenge as you can share the URL for your project with your repo URL.
 There are a number of ways to do this, and we provide some recommendations below.